jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Within a few generations, lightbulbs, stoves, and telephones were no longer new.
 Like we saw in the _Mad Men_ clip about marketing tobacco, the children of the Protagonist Executives didn't earn their spots as society's leaders.
 They didn't and couldn't invent anything new.

 That's when society was lead by antagonists again.
 You can still see it today in Hollywood.
-Darth Blockbuster is another story of a fallen angel who think he's enlighenten, but really just as his head up his ass.
+Darth Blockbuster is another story of a fallen angel.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_The last group of antagonists would have roasted him back for talking like this.
-See, we are making progress.
-Credit: Golden Globes._

 Being lead by antagonists should both worry and make you happy, Stargazer.

 First, the worrying part.
-Darth Blockbuste, defends the Industrial Age because it makes him powerful.
+Darth Blockbuster defends the Industrial Age because it makes him powerful.
 He surrounds himself with a story of self-importance (like award shows) and funds ways to distracts the people (like spectacle movies).

 That's why, since entering the Internet Age, dark majic has skyrocketed in our society.
 The once humble American Dream to own a home, and make an honest living, became a lifestyle of spectacle.

 Small homes became McMansions with luxury baths and kitchens.
 Cars weren't one for a family, but one per person and still got way bigger, with more chrome, more horsepower.
 Televisions increased in size to ludicrous proportions.
 Food got supersized while sugar was added to everything we eat.
 Being a sports fan went from being a fun distraction to a never ending occupation.
 Movies became franchise stories that were retold over and over.

-Instead of using digital technology to keep upgrading society, it was used to make a matrix of dark majic to keep the Industrial Age alive.
-A nation of protagonists and player gods became a society of antagonists and extras.
+Instead of using digital technology to keep upgrading society, new technology was used to make a matrix of dark majic to keep the Industrial Age alive.
+After 1969, a nation of protagonists and player gods became a society of antagonists and extras.

 In return, the people got fancier stuff, with the added benefit of diabetes, traffic, and climate change.
 All because Darth Oil, Telephone, Suburbs, Sugar needed to distract the people from upgrading to the Internet Age and mass-collaboration.